Skip to main content

 We keep personal data only as long as necessary for the purposes described, including legal and operational needs.

-• Health/special category intake data (including transcripts/summaries where applicable): typically up to 3 years from collection, unless you withdraw consent earlier (see Section 9).
+8.1 Clients — Health/special category intake data (including transcripts/summaries where applicable): typically up to 3 years from collection, unless you withdraw consent earlier.
+Non-health account/support data: typically up to 5 years after your last interaction.

-• Account/profile and operational records: typically up to 7 years after deactivation (to meet accounting/legal needs).
+8.2 Therapists — Account/profile and operational records: typically up to 7 years after deactivation.
+Onboarding/interview transcripts (if used): typically up to 3 years.

 9) Your rights (UK GDPR)